By Roger Cox, Editor

 On any given morning at the Buccaneer you'll hear the thwock, thwock of tennis balls and may look out to see nearly all of the eight courts in use.
 Some of those players will be hotel guests, who have first priority; many, however, will be local members for whom this is their home club, drawn either by the opportunity to play o r by the weekly social mixers, round robins, clinics, and drill sessions.
 That combination ensures a stable of players for guests looking for games and generally improves the turnout for the various weekly programs scheduled during the busy winter season.
 And it has another advantage: many guests come specifically for the tennis, not just to play, but knowing that they'll run into some of the same people—guests or locals—year after year.
 The Buccaneer has a reputation as a place where lasting friendships begin on the courts.

 Courts & Fees.
 There are 8 hard courts (2 with lights) arranged on two terraces cut into the hillside below the main hotel and above Mermaid Beach.
-Court fees (for guests): $30/court-hour days, $34/court-hour nights.
+Court fees (for guests): $20/court/day, $34/court-hour nights.